maguerrap/vlasov-poisson/README.md

 In these notebooks, we:

-- Run forward simulations of the Vlasov–Poisson system
+- Run forward simulations of the Vlasov–Poisson system.
 - Use [Optax](https://github.com/google-deepmind/optax/tree/main) to solve a PDE-constrained optimization problem:
     - The goal is to design the external field  $H(x)$ that minimizes a chosen objective (e.g. KL divergence or electric energy).

 To run them, launch Jupyter: